utdemir/distributed-dataset/README.md

 ## Stability

 Experimental.
 Expect lots of missing features, bugs, instability and API changes.
-On the plus side, I believe the codebase is small and easy to contribute/extend.
+You will probably need to modify the source if you want to do anything serious.

 ### Known Bugs & Missing features & TODO

 * Exceptions does not always cause the created resources to terminate.
-* Retrying tasks on failures.
-* Monitoring the progress of running tasks.
 * Sorting datasets, topN queries.
 * Joins.
 * Documentation.